GreptimeTeam/docs/docs/v0.6/en/greptimecloud/usage.md

 Each API call to read data from your table is a read request.
 RCU is the server resource consumed in one request.
 It depends on the following items:

-- CPU time consumed by the request
 - Scanned data size by the request

-A standard read capacity unit can consume CPU time up to 1ms or scan up to 1KB data.
-For cpu time or scanned data larger than 1ms or 1KB, additional read capacity units are required.
+A standard read capacity unit can scan up to 1MB data.
+For scanned data larger than 1MB, additional read capacity units are required accordingly.

 :::tip NOTE
 The capacity unit may be subject to change in the future.
 :::

-For example, suppose there is a read request consuming 2.5ms CPU time and scanning 2KB data.
-All of these costs add up to 5 RCUs:
+For example, suppose there is a read request scanning 2MB data.
+All of these costs add up to 2 RCUs:

-- 3 RCU from 2.5ms CPU time
-- 2 RCU from 2KB scanned data
+- 2 RCU from 2MB scanned data

 To lower the RCU, you can design the table schema and queries carefully.
 Here are some tips: